 You also want to keep in mind the factors that come into play in addition to the load weight.
 The maximum weight capacity of the cart, rack, or whatever is being used to move the load, is also riding on the casters.
 The weight of that device must be added to the load weight to determine the proper weight rating for the casters.
 Note that casters are rated at the weight capacity for each individual caster, not a set of casters.

-Once the total load weight is determined, a safety factor should be added to the total.
+Once the total amount of weight is determined, a safety factor should be added to the total.
 We recommend adding a 33% addition to the total weight of the load for safety.

-So, for a 4-wheeled cart that weights 3,000 lbs., the safety factor would equal 3,990 lbs.
-Dividing this weight by 4 gives a caster with a rating of 1,000 lbs per caster, which is recommended.
+So, for a 4-wheeled cart that weighs 6,000 lbs., the safety factor would equal 1980 lbs. rounded up to 2,000 lbs.
+Dividing this weight by 4 gives a caster a rating of 2,000 lbs per caster, which is recommended.